xnth97/magic-conch/README.md

     "max_tokens": 800,
     // Controls randomness.
 Lowering the temperature means that the model produces more repetitive and deterministic responses.
 Increasing the temperature results in more unexpected or creative responses.
     "temperature": 0.7
+    // Deployment name of the image generation model.
+    "image_deployment_name": "dall-e-3",
+    // Size of image.
+Supported values could differ by different models.
+Please see `azopenai.ImageSize` for references.
+    "image_size": "1024x1024"
 }
 ```